SOLID - Liskov Substitution, Interface Segregation, and Dependency Inversion

 - Let us take a look at our final version of the

-class which had SRP and OCP violations.
-We now have aBird
+Birdclass which had SRP and OCP violations.
+We now have aBirdabstract class which can be extended by theEagle,PenguinandParrotsubclasses.

 - All the subclasses of